cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 ### From 0.14.x to 0.15.x

 Dependency redis helm chart was replaced by redis-cluster helm chart.
 The old redis instances will be destroyed in favour of new redis-cluster.
-Data migration is not supported but can me done manually which is out of the scope of this chart.
+Data migration is not supported but could be done manually which is out of the scope of this chart.

 ### From 0.6.x to 0.7.x